How we picked the best clothes moth killers?

 If you’re wondering how to distinguish the ones from the others, then don’t worry.
 The toxicity of the spray is usually well-specified on the can itself.
 But if you’re looking for some keywords, keep an eye for things such as pyrethrins, pyrethroids or permethrins.
 These are usually involved in more toxic, heavy-duty sprays and are absent in milder, more “natural” options.
 Naphthalene is also a key ingredient to keep an eye on – it’s an effective but rather old-fashioned chemical that isn’t always used nowadays because of its intense and unpleasant odor.

-Alternative options to use instead of clothes moth killer sprays
+Alternative options to clothes moth killer sprays

-Clothes moth foggers.
-Effectively, you can view those as “anti-cloth moth gas grenades”.
+- Clothes moth foggers: Effectively, you can view those as “anti-cloth moth gas grenades”.
 The clothes moth fogger is a canister with a “Total release” cap.
 They work by simply being deployed in a closed room and creating a fog in it for several hours that is sure to kill virtually any moth or other insects in it.
 Suffice it to say, this is a rather extreme measure that’s reserved for extreme situations.

-Clothes moth dust.
-These are intended for use in hard-to-reach places and for a long-term effect.
+- Clothes moth dust: These are intended for use in hard-to-reach places and for a long-term effect.
 They can come in a canister or a tube and should be applied under carpets, behind baseboards, under low furniture, etc. Once applied, they are to be spread into place with something like a paintbrush.
 The dust is supposed to stay there for a long time, effectively dealing with any eggs and larvae that are there and preventing a future infestation.
 Dust is not really suitable for closets, clothes, and wardrobes, but cloth moths don’t just attack clothes – they also love to infest certain carpets and furniture types.

-Clothes moth killer kits.
-Because different cloth moth killer tools have different uses, they can often complement each other.
+- Clothes moth killer kits: Because different cloth moth killer tools have different uses, they can often complement each other.
 If you’re fortunate enough, your particular situation may not call for anything more than a spray or a ball, but in some situations, you can need a big kit of several different tools to deal with the cloth moths.

 As we mentioned, different situations require different kinds of clothes moth killer sprays and products.
 What’s worse than facing a clothes moth infestation, is trying to treat it with a weaker spray and seeing the situation get worse with each passing day.
-Another bad scenario is using an unnecessarily toxic clothes moth killer spray and destroying half your wardrobe in the process.
+Another bad scenario is using unnecessarily toxic clothes moth killer spray and destroying half your wardrobe in the process.

 The toxicity and the strength of the spray aren’t its only factors to keep in mind, however.
 If you’re buying a whole can you want to think about the possible future scenarios you may need it for.
 Are you worried that you may have a problem with food moths at some point?
 Or something like roaches or ants?
 Maybe you have a dog, which makes ticks and fleas a concern as well?
 Such considerations are important as there are clothes moth killer sprays that are versatile enough to work on all kinds of other insects as well.
 If you live in an area with a significant presence of insects, it makes sense to buy a larger spray with more uses and applications.